Chinonso1000/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a script that prints the absolute path name of the current working directory.
-This is a script that displays the content of your current working directory.
+#!/bin/bash
-This is a script that changes the working directory to the user’s home directory.
+This is a script to Display current directory contents in a long format